John-Plough/John-Plough/README.md

-- Hi, I’m @John-Plough.
-I'm learning fullstack web dev.
+- Hi, John Plough here.

 <!---
 JohnnyDiabetes/JohnnyDiabetes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.